-The New York City metropolitan area's price inflation, as measured by the Consumer Price Index for All Urban Consumers ("CPI-U"), was lower than the national average in the first quarter of 2017, with the metropolitan area index increasing 2.48% while the national index increased 2.54%, when compared with the first quarter of 2016.
-A 15.2% increase in the regional price of energy products, along with a 12.3% national increase, impacted overall inflation; in the metropolitan area, the CPI-U exclusive of energy products increased by 1.8%, while nationally, inflation exclusive of energy prices increased 1.9%.
-Increasing more steeply than overall energy prices, the spot price for New York Harbor conventional gasoline rose by 37.8% from an average price of \$1.13 per gallon to an average price of \$1.55 per gallon between the first quarters of 2016 and 2017.
+The New York City metropolitan area's price inflation, as measured by the Consumer Price Index for All Urban Consumers ("CPI-U"), was the same as the national average in the second quarter of 2017, with both indices increasing by 1.9% when compared with the second quarter of 2016.
+An 8.5% increase in the regional price of energy products, along with a 5.6% national increase, impacted overall inflation; in the metropolitan area, the CPI-U exclusive of energy products increased by 1.5%, while nationally, inflation exclusive of energy products was 1.6%.
+Increasing less than overall energy prices, the spot price for New York Harbor conventional gasoline rose by 1.7% from an average price of \$1.51 per gallon to an average price of \$1.53 per gallon between the second quarters of 2016 and 2017.

-In March 2017, the Federal Open Market Committee ("FOMC") raised Federal Funds rates again, with the target range set at 0.75% to 1 percent in view of realized and expected labor market conditions and inflation.
-Monetary policy continued to remain accommodative, supporting some further strengthening in labor market conditions and a sustained return to 2 percent inflation.
-The FOMC noted that job gains remained solid and the unemployment rate was little changed in recent months.
-Household spending continued to rise moderately while business fixed investment had somewhat firmed up.
-Inflation has increased over the past few months, moving towards the FOMC's 2 percent target, while survey-based measures of longer-term inflation expectations were little changed.
+In March 2017, the Federal Open Market Committee ("FOMC") raised rates again, with the target range set at 0.75% to 1%, and in June 2017 the Federal Funds rate was raised to its current target level of 1% to 1.25% in view of realized and expected labor market conditions and inflation.
+Monetary policy continued to be accommodative, supporting some further strengthening in labor market conditions and a sustained return to 2 percent inflation.
+The FOMC noted that job gains have moderated but remained solid and that the unemployment rate declined since the beginning of 2017.
+Household spending picked up in recent months, while business fixed investment continued to expand.
+Inflation has declined recently and was somewhat below the FOMC's 2 percent target, but survey-based measures of longer-term inflation expectations were little changed.
 Consistent with its statutory mandate, the FOMC seeks to foster maximum employment and price stability.
-The FOMC expects that, with gradual adjustments in the stance of monetary policy, economic activity will expand at a moderate pace, labor market conditions will strengthen somewhat further, and inflation will stabilize around 2 percent over the medium term.
+The FOMC expects that the economy will continue to expand at a moderate pace, labor market conditions will strengthen somewhat further, and inflation will stabilize around 2 percent over the medium term.
+Gradual increases in the Federal Funds rate can be expected, but that the rate will remain below long-term levels for quite some time.
 Near-term risks to economic outlook appear roughly balanced, and the FOMC continues to closely monitor inflation indicators and global economic and financial developments.